faxu/onnxruntime/docs/tutorials/inferencing/iot-edge.md

 ---
-title: Deploy ML model on IoT and edge devices
+title: Deploy on IoT and edge
 grand_parent: Tutorials
 parent: Inferencing
 has_children: false